 These popular bets can be placed on many betting sites, can be quite a high risk, but come with a lot of rewards because picking a winning team in a goal-fest with BTTS can often add a lot to the total value of your bet.

 Also, tying in match goals with a BTTS bet can add value, though this often doesn’t add much.
 Most people tend not to bet on a “No” result in a BTTS bet (so at least one team remaining goalless), so the Over 2.5 Match Goals & Yes for BTTS bet often does not have particularly good odds in comparison.

-Should I use BTTS markets?
+Should I Use BTTS Tips and Markets?

 Absolutely, they are a very exploitable market, particularly with the stats offered here at Play The Percentage.
 Be aware that a bet will often end at the final whistle of the game’s standard time; unless specified in your bet, extra time doesn’t count.